sagemath/trac_to_gh/Issue 3059.md

 # Issue 3059: notebook -- rewrite notebook(...) function to *not* use SSL by default

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3059

 Original creator: was